A State-Dependent Dual Risk Model: Introduction

 In this paper, we develop a state-dependent dual risk model.
+In the dual risk model, the surplus can be considered as the capital of an economic activity such as research and development where gains are random, at random instants, and costs are predictable; see e.g. the discussions in \cite{Avanzi,Afonso}.
+However, we argue that a state-dependent dual risk model, in which the jump process and the costs are state-dependent may better reflect the real world applications.
 The innovations of a company may have self-exciting phenomena, i.e., an innovation or breakthrough will increase the chance of the next innovation and breakthrough.
 Also, when the wealth process increases, the company will be in a better shape to innovate and hence the arrival rate of the profits, may depend on the state of the wealth rather than simply being Poisson.
 Also, the expenses that a company pays for research and develop may also increase after the company receive more profits.
-For the high tech and fast-growing companies, the running cost and the revenues of a company grow in line with the size of the company, see e.g. Table \ref{Google}, where we considered the annual total revenues, cost of total revenues and the gross profits\footnote{Gross profit is the difference between the revenue and the cost of the revenue.} in the years 2011-2014 \footnote{Available on Google Finance}.
-We can see the upward trend of growth for Google.
-Therefore, for a high tech company for Google, the usual constant assumption for running cost, the intensity of profits arrivals in the dual risk model might be too simplistic.
-On the other hand, for a traditional company like Coca-Cola, the annual total revenues, cost of total revenues and the gross profits do not vary too much year over year, see e.g. Table \ref{KO}, where we considered the annual total revenues, cost of total revenues and the gross profits in the years 2011-2014 \footnote{Available on Google Finance}.
+For the high tech and fast-growing companies, the running cost and the revenues of a company grow in line with the size of the company, see e.g. Table~\ref{Alphabet}, where we considered the annual total revenues, cost of total revenues and the gross profits\footnote{Gross profit is the difference between the revenue and the cost of the revenue.} in the years 2018-2021 \footnote{Available at \texttt{https://www.macrotrends.net/stocks/charts/GOOG/alphabet/revenue}.}.
+We can see the upward trend of growth for Alphabet.
+Therefore, for a high tech company such as Alphabet, the usual constant assumption for running cost, the intensity of profits arrivals in the dual risk model might be too simplistic.
+On the other hand, for a traditional blue-chip company such as Coca-Cola, the annual total revenues, cost of total revenues and the gross profits do not vary too much year over year, see e.g. Table~\ref{KO}, where we considered the annual total revenues, cost of total revenues and the gross profits in the years 2018-2021 \footnote{Available at \texttt{https://www.macrotrends.net/stocks/charts/KO/cocacola/revenue}.}.
 That might also be the pattern for a high tech company that has already matured and no longer has stellar growth.
 Therefore, the dual risk model in the existing literature might be a good model when the financials of a company do not change too much over time.
 A state-dependent dual risk model might be more appropriate when the underlying company has phenomenal growth.